Oyster card: Roll-out on National Rail

 The process of persuading the various rail firms involved a long process of negotiation between the London Mayors and train operating companies.
 In 2005 Ken Livingstone (then Mayor of London) began a process of trying to persuade National Rail train operating companies to allow Oyster PAYG on all of their services within London, but a dispute about ticketing prevented this plan from going ahead.
 After further negotiations, Transport for London offered to fund the train operating companies with £20m to provide Oyster facilities in London stations; this resulted in an outline agreement to introduce PAYG acceptance across the entire London rail network.

 TfL announced a National Rail rollout date of May 2009, but negotiation with the private rail firms continued to fail and the rollout was delayed to 2010.
 Oyster readers were installed at many National Rail stations across London, but they remained covered up and not in use.
 In November 2009 it was finally confirmed that PAYG would be valid on National Rail from January 2010.
 The rollout was accompanied by the introduction of a new system of Oyster Extension Permits to allow travelcard holders to travel outside their designated zones on National Rail.
 This system was introduced to address the revenue protection concerns of the rail companies, but it was criticised for its complexity, and was abolished on 22 May 2011.

-Outside of the London fare zones, since 2010, stations have been added into the area of Oyster acceptance, utilising the unused fare zones in the card.
-The expansion continued until August 2019 when all available zones were fully utilised and new stations could not be placed into an existing zone, since then further expansions have been contactless-only which doesn't have such limitation.
+Outside the London fare zones, since 2010, stations have been added into the area of Oyster acceptance, utilising the unused fare zones in the card.
+The expansion continued until August 2019 when all available zones were fully utilised and new stations could not be placed into an existing zone; since then further expansions have been contactless-only which doesn't have such a limitation.